Busdriver: Biography

 Regan Farquhar was born on February 12, 1978, in Los Angeles, California.
 He was introduced to hip hop at an early age; his father, Ralph Farquhar, wrote the 1985 film Krush Groove.
 Farquhar began rapping at age nine.
 By age 13, he was part of the group 4/29, which was inspired by the 1992 Los Angeles riots.
 At 16, he joined the Project Blowed scene.

 In 2002, Busdriver released his solo album, Temporary Forever.
 In 2004, he released Cosmic Cleavage on Big Dada.

 In 2007, Busdriver released RoadKillOvercoat on Epitaph Records.
 Another solo album, Jhelli Beam, was released on Anti- in 2009.
 He is the executive producer of Thirsty Fish's 2009 album, Watergate.

 In 2010, Busdriver released a free mixtape, Computer Cooties.
 In that year, he also started a band Physical Forms with Jeff Byron, who is a former member of The Mae Shi.
 Physical Forms released a split 7-inch single, Hoofdriver, with Deerhoof on Polyvinyl Records.
 Another of Busdriver's projects is Flash Bang Grenada, a collaboration with the rapper Nocando.
 The duo released the debut album, 10 Haters, on Hellfyre Club in 2011.

 Busdriver released his solo album, Beaus$Eros, on Fake Four Inc. in 2012.
 Later that year, he released a free EP, Arguments with Dreams.
 In 2014, he released Perfect Hair on Big Dada.

 In 2017, Busdriver appeared on Flying Lotus' directorial debut feature film, Kuso.
 In 2018, he released a studio album, Electricity Is on Our Side, on Temporary Whatever.

-A 2019 analysis of the lyrics employed by the most popular rappers found that Busdriver had the largest vocabulary of all of them, 7,324 words, with the exception of Aesop Rock (at 7,879 words).
+A 2019 analysis of the lyrics employed by the most popular rappers found that Busdriver had the second largest vocabulary of all of them at 7,324 words, after Aesop Rock (at 7,879 words).

 Busdriver released the album MADE IN LOVE in 2023 on Temporary Forever.
 Critic Ben Malkin called it "analogous to little else, truly outsider despite associated perils, and therefore is worthy of distinction."